Fine-Grained Authorization with Amazon Verified Permissions - Access Control Using Cedar Policies

 Cedar Policies and Cognito Integration

 Cedar policies consist of permit (allow) and forbid (deny) statements.
 You can declaratively write rules such as "User A is permitted to perform the read action on Document X" or "The admin role is permitted to perform all actions on all resources."
+Forbid policies take precedence over permit policies, ensuring that access denial under specific conditions is reliably enforced.
+Condition clauses (when/unless) enable dynamic conditions like "allow access only during business hours" or "allow only when the IP address is within the corporate network range."
 With Cognito integration, ID token claims (groups, custom attributes) are used as principal attributes in Cedar policies, enabling token-based authorization decisions.
 A common pattern is to place a Lambda function as an API Gateway authorizer that calls the Verified Permissions IsAuthorized API.

 Policy Stores and Batch Authorization

 A policy store is a collection of Cedar policies, created per application.
 You define entity types (User, Document, Folder) and actions (Read, Write, Delete) in a schema to automate policy syntax validation.
-The IsAuthorized API authorizes a single request, while the BatchIsAuthorized API authorizes multiple requests at once.
+Defining a schema prevents the creation of policies that reference non-existent entity types or actions.
+The IsAuthorized API authorizes a single request, while the BatchIsAuthorized API authorizes up to 30 requests at once.
+The batch API is effective for list screens where access rights to multiple resources need to be determined at once, reducing latency compared to repeated individual API calls.
 Policy templates define common patterns, and template-linked policies dynamically bind users and resources, streamlining policy management.
 CloudTrail records authorization request logs for access pattern analysis and auditing.
 For a comprehensive look at Verified Permissions best practices, check out technical books (Amazon).

 Verified Permissions Pricing

 Verified Permissions is priced based on the number of authorization requests.
-It costs approximately $15 per million requests, with no additional charges for policy store management or schema definitions.
+It costs approximately 5 per million requests, with no additional charges for policy store management or schema definitions.
 By integrating with Cognito, you can separate user authentication (Cognito) from authorization (Verified Permissions) and externalize authorization logic from application code.
 For applications with high request volumes, caching authorization results to reduce request counts is an effective cost optimization strategy.
+Note that the BatchIsAuthorized API processes up to 30 requests per call, but billing is counted per included request (i.e., 30 requests worth).

 Summary

 Verified Permissions is a service that externalizes application authorization using the Cedar policy language.
 It separates user authentication from authorization through Cognito integration and automates syntax validation with policy store schemas.
 The BatchIsAuthorized API enables bulk authorization of multiple requests, and policy templates streamline common pattern management.
-CloudTrail records audit logs for authorization requests.
+A hybrid RBAC and ABAC design achieves both simple role management and fine-grained conditional access control, with CloudTrail recording audit logs for authorization requests.